selemani14/smiggle-chat/README.md

 # smiggle-chat

+*CODE PERFECTLY WORKING IF ANY PROBLEM PLEASE EMAIL ME demuenator@gmail.com FOR A 2 SECOND TWIK IF ANY (should be smooth)

 Description

-*code perfectly working if any problem email me at demuenator@gmail.com (should be smooth) I have create a php MVC framework for the smiggle chat other technologies used include ajax, json, css,html,mysql ...
+I have create a php MVC framework for the smiggle chat other technologies used include ajax, json, css,html,mysql ...

   Insructions